Calandiel/SongsOfFOSS/README.md

 # SongsOfGPL

-A FOSS release of source code of the unreleased version 0.3 of Songs of the Eons.
+Songs of GPL is a FOSS release of [Songs of the Eons](https://demiansky.itch.io/songs-of-the-eons).

-Released with permission of the project owner.
-Note that this release includes only the unfinished Lua reimplementation on a square tile world.
-The 0.2 release relies critically on code that cannot be licensed under GPL and has contributions from people we can't reach anymore.
-That being said, this codebase still includes some potentially interesting features, such as the climate, vegetation and biome models.
-Keep in mind that this build is unfinished and likely won't be worked on in the foreseeable future (though, I will review and merge in any potential merge requests that may come its way).
+It's written in Lua and includes the game part of the project, notably not including the original world generator.

 # Running the game

 On Windows, double click `run-sote-windows.bat`.

 On Linux, run `./run-sote-linux.sh`.

+# Contributing

+## Setting up the LSP

+SotE uses [Lua LSP](https://github.com/LuaLS/lua-language-server).
+Make sure you have it installed and working before contributing.

+If you see warnings such as "undefined global love", see the following [link](https://github.com/LuaLS/lua-language-server/wiki/Libraries#manually-applying) and apply the love2d library to your LSP settings.